 - Rest API: This is the default connection method.
 By using it, there are provided a transparent api methods that can be queried to consume the stored data.
-It is used to retrieve the data stored in SeniorLudens descriptor schema and SeniorLudens Results schema. - JDBC connection: This link is used by the systems which want to connect directly with the data stores.
+It is used to retrieve the data stored in SeniorLudens descriptor schema and SeniorLudens Results schema.
+This API is also used for the provision of the content stored in File System storage. - JDBC connection: This link is used by the systems which want to connect directly with the data stores.
 It requires guaranteeing the integrity of the queries executed in order to maintain the data consistency in the store.
 It is used by SeniorLudens Platform schema because it is needed to satisfy the time constraints on the responses to the user interactions.